StatCan/NBL-CNB/docs/source/address_matching/data_prep.rst

 Parcel Linkage for Building Polygons
 ____________________________________

-Parcel Linkages are made similar to the way they are made for address points with minor changes in workfolow.
+Parcel Linkages are made similarly to the way they are made for address points with minor changes in workflow.

 * Building polygons are converted to representative points to allow for the creation of the spatial jurisdiction
 * If a building intersects more than one polygon then the smallest acceptable polygon is taken as the linkage.

-**Representative Point** A representative point is an arbitrary points within a polygon.
+**Representative Point** A representative point is an arbitrary point within a polygon.
 The key feature of this point is that it will always be contained within the bounds of a polygon regardless of its complexity.
 This is different from a centroid which is always located at the centre of the polygon regardless of if it actually sits within the bounds of that polygon or not.

-Non-Addressable Out-Building Detection
+Unaddressable Out-Building Detection
 ______________________________________

-A building is considered to be a non Non-Addressable outbuilding when one or more of the following criteria are met:
+A building is considered to be an unaddressable outbuilding when one or more of the following criteria are met:

 1. The footprint has an area of less than 50m2 and there is at least one other building greater than 50m2 in the same parcel,
 2. The area of the building is between 50m2 and 100m2 and the number of buildings is greater than the number of address points in the parcel
    To perform this process the following steps are followed:

    * Use groupby to get the counts of address points and building polygons for each parcel
-   * All building polygons that are in a parcel where there is only one building or only one address point are dropped from this process as Non-Addressable Outbuildings cannot be identified in those cases
+   * All building polygons that are in a parcel where there is only one building or only one address point are dropped from this process as unaddressable outbuildings cannot be identified in those cases
    * If the number of buildings is greater than or equal to the bp threshold for a given parcel then only remove buildings >50m2
    * Of the remaining buildings flag all those that are below the minimum addressable threshold
    * Of the remaining cases look at the count of building polygons compared to the count of address points.
-Flag all building polygons that exceeed the count of address points and are less than 100m2.
+Flag all building polygons that exceed the count of address points and are less than 100m2.

    The above steps are organized into a function which is then run on groups of buildings organized by the linking parcel.
-The funtions and the code to properly call it can be seen below.
+The functions and the code to properly call it can be seen below.

    .. code-block:: python

       # Discover all sheds in the data